*South Pas Back Then

 One year I thought our family should have yard decorations for the holidays, so while at Stats in Pasadena, I found two, three-foot-tall plastic candles that lit up.
 I spent weekends mowing lawns to pay for them.
 I purchased these candles and proudly displayed them in front of our home.

-Christmas Tree Lane - Altadena (Pasadena's prior to 1956)
+Christmas Tree Lane - Altadena (Pasadena's before 1956)

 This event claims to be the oldest big Christmas lighting event in the United States (since 1920).
 Turn off your headlights and drive through three very long blocks of large trees sweeping over the street, highly decorated with colored lights.
 Off the 210 up to Santa Rosa Ave, which is Christmas Tree Lane and ends at Altadena Dr.